Internet-of-People/core/delegate/README.md

 **Be sure to select the Hydra network you just created**.

-### 3. Create Delegate Address
+### 3. Create Two Addresses

-You have to create a separate address that will function as your delegate.
-You can choose to encrypt the passphrase on your device by giving a secure password.
+You have to create an address that will function as your delegate.
+It is recommended to create at least two addresses, one as the delegate and one address as your "normal" address.
+The delegate passphrase will be live on an online server, so it is best to keep most of your money on another address

-**Still, do not forget to save your _passphrase_ at a safe place!** If your passphrase is lost, you cannot recover access in any way.
+When generating an address, you can choose to encrypt the passphrase on your device by giving a secure password. **Still, do not forget to save your _passphrase_ at a safe place!** If your passphrase is lost, you cannot recover access in any way.

 ### 4. Get Hydras

 To be able to register your address as a delegate, you need to send a registration transaction that costs 25 HYDs from it.
 You can get HYDs on exchanges, by voting for an already registered delegate that shares rewards or maybe even by asking nicely.

-There is a faucet for DHYD (devnet Hydras) at TODO!.

 Continue when you have at least 25 HYD stored on the delegate address.